mucsci-students/2023sp-420-SNEK/README.md

                         required center letter.
 You can use this to help you find other words.
             -!guessed - Shows all the already correctly guessed words.
-            -!help - Prints out the help menu.
+            -!hints - prints out all the hints for the given puzzle -!help - Prints out the help menu.
             -!exit - Exits the game.
+Will prompt to save.
+            -!quit - Exits the entire program.
 Will prompt to save.'''

 ### GUI Instructions